Information Extraction from Documents using the Trustworthy Language Model

 ---|---|---|---|

 We depict part of this datasheet below (you can find this information on Page 7 of 37.pdf).
-We see that this table only lists this product’s supply voltage and backlight supply voltage, and there is no mention of the operating voltage.
-Like any standard LLM, the TLM finds it hard to extract the correct information (or realize that this information is not available) due to some confusion in specific terminology, and hence returns the wrong response.
-Furthermore, 3V DC is also the incorrect supply voltage range.
-However, at least the trustworthiness score associated with this response is low, which allows us to catch this bad response with minimal manual review of the overall results.
+Reviewing the document, we see that this table only lists the product’s supply voltage and backlight supply voltage.
+There is no mention of the operating voltage.
+The LLM failed to extract the correct information (or realize that this information is not available), and hence returns the wrong response.
+At least you automatically get a low trustworthiness score for this response, allow you to catch this incorrect LLM output.

 For datasheet 68.pdf